‘Dog The Bounty Hunter’: Beth Chapman, Duane Chapman’s Wife, Shocks Fans With News Of Throat Cancer Diagnosis

 Dog the Bounty Hunter fans were shocked on Thursday to find out that Duane “Dog” Chapman’s wife, Beth Chapman, was diagnosed with throat cancer.
 The 49-year-old Dog the Bounty Hunter star reportedly exclusively supplied Radar Online with a shocking letter that emotionally reveals she has stage 2 throat cancer.
-Beth Chapman is best known for playing alongside husband, Duane “Dog” Chapman, 64, in the couple’s long-running A&E reality TV series, Dog the Bounty Hunter.
+Beth Chapman is best known for starring alongside husband, Duane “Dog” Chapman, 64, in the couple’s long-running A&E reality TV series, Dog the Bounty Hunter.

-According to Radar Online, Beth Chapman may undergo surgery “as soon as this weekend” after her doctors diagnosed her with stage 2 throat cancer two weeks ago that is reportedly blocking her breathing.
-Beth has said nothing on social media about her throat cancer diagnosis but addressed Dog the Bounty Hunter fans via an “emotional letter,” according to In Touch Weekly on Friday.
-In the letter, Beth Chapman goes on to say that she’s been faced with challenges her entire life, both as a bounty hunter and a mom to her four children, two daughters and one son with Duane Chapman, as well as one son from a previous marriage.
+According to Radar Online, Beth Chapman may undergo surgery “as soon as this weekend” after her doctors diagnosed her with stage 2 throat cancer two weeks ago.
+The cancer is reportedly blocking her breathing.
+Beth has said nothing on social media about her throat cancer diagnosis, but addressed Dog the Bounty Hunter fans via an “emotional letter,” according to In Touch Weekly on Friday.
+In the letter, Beth Chapman goes on to say that she’s been faced with challenges her entire life, both as a bounty hunter and as a mom to her four children, two daughters and one son with Duane Chapman, as well as one son from a previous marriage.
 But Beth shared that nothing prepared her to hear “those dreaded three words, ‘You have cancer.'”

 “After months of a nagging cough, a routine checkup resulted in a diagnosis of Stage 2 throat cancer.
 I have what is referred to as a T2 Tumor in my throat that is blocking my breathing.”